revyos/docs/docs/Installation/licheepi4a-windows.en.md

 |8G RAM + 32G eMMC|u-boot-with-spl-lpi4a-main.bin|
 |16G RAM|u-boot-with-spl-lpi4a-16g-main.bin|

-If you can't confirm the specifications of the core board, you can scan the QR code on the core board to check.
-When LicheePi4A boards are sold, there will be a QR code sticker on both the core board and the base board.
-After scanning the QR code sticker on the core board, it will display the memory + storage configuration of the core board.
+If you can't confirm the specifications of the Lichee Pi4A SoM, you can scan the QR code on the SoM to check.
+When LicheePi4A boards are sold, there will be a QR code sticker on both the SoM and the motherboard.
+After scanning the QR code sticker on the SoM/motherboard, it will display the memory and storage configuration of the SoM.

-For example, on a 16G RAM + 128G board, the sticker is in the part shown in the image
+For example, on a 16G RAM + 128G SoM, the sticker is in the part shown in the image

 ![core-card](./image%20for%20flash/core-card.png)